show episodes

 Artwork

-General Broadcast is a free online learning resource aimed at clinicians and students who have an interest in out of hospital urgent and emergency care.
+General Broadcast is a free online learning resource aimed at clinicians and students who have an interest in out of hospital, urgent and emergency care.
 Podcasts are short summaries of topics designed to refresh memories and provide links to other resources for further learning.
-If you work in pre-hospital emergency care then this podcast is for you.
+If you want to improve your knowledge and the care you provide to patients, then this podcast is for you!

 continue reading